There are books and poems of the most famous Ukrainian writer - Taras Shevchenko. You can feel ukrainian soul while reading this poems.

 And every one knew too, that in the world we'd left

-Behind us for these chains and sweat and toil forlorn,
+Behind us for these chains and sweat and toil forlorn, Were mothers, sweethearts, weeping wives and

 little ones bereft,